marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

     (gdb) c
     Continuing.

-Now, upon receiving a HB message, the code will hit the breakpoint, allowing step by step execution.
+Now, upon receiving a heartbeat message, the code will hit the breakpoint, allowing step by step execution.